 Jack never regained his eyesight.

 Penrod Dean wrote and published his book ‘Singapore Samurai’ after ‘Mac’ had died.
-He was unable to dispute several points Dean published.
-Chris Neilson, another POW at Outtrim was in the cell next to Mac – Neilson taught Mac morse code enabling a long friendship to develop, means to exchange of news where it was totally forbidden to speak, and a life-line in the god-forsaken Outrim.
+Mac was unable to dispute several points Dean published.
+Chris Neilson, another POW at Outrim was in the cell next to Mac – Neilson taught Mac morse code enabling a long friendship to develop between them and a means to exchange news in this prison where it was totally forbidden to speak.
+Morse code was for ‘Mac’ a life-line in the god-forsaken Outrim.
 (Dean claims he taught Mac morse code, which is not true, and much as he tried Dean was not successful in learning himself).

 - Changi Gaol Camp - Singapore